Semiclassical analysis on compact nilmanifolds: Introduction

+The analysis of hypoelliptic operators has made fundamental progress over the last twenty years, see e.g. \cite{androulidakis2022pseudodifferential,PongeAMS2008,vanErp} and references therein.
+The underlying methods and ideas are so comprehensive that they extend beyond the class of sub-Riemannian manifolds to the setting of H\"ormander's family of vector fields.
+In fact, a crucial tool for these results has turned out to be the generalisation of Connes' tangent groupoid \cite{androulidakis2022pseudodifferential,vanErp+Yuncken,Dave+Haller2020,Dave+Haller2022}, in some sense reuniting the lifting theory of Stein and his collaborators (see, for example, \cite{RotschildStein} or \cite{Street}) with more geometric concepts, such as tangent groups and nilpotentization \cite{subR,Montgomery}.
+However, these approaches are seldom symbolic in a way that would make them appropriate for general questions in spectral geometry and micro-local and semi-classical analysis, such as quantum ergodicity.

-The main aim of this paper is to start the development of semi-classical analysis for a large class of hypoelliptic operators; this class includes the natural sub-Laplacians on compact nil-manifolds without any further hypothesis than a stratified structure on the underlying group.
-The methods and results presented here support the systematic approach of semi-classical analysis in sub-Riemannian and sub-elliptic settings developed by the author and her collaborator Clotilde Fermanian-Kammerer on nilpotent Lie groups \cite{FFPisa,FFchina,FFJST}.
-Indeed, the next natural context to test our approach after the group case is the one of compact nil-manifolds as they are the analogues of the torus $\bT^n$ (the quotient of $\bR^n$ by a lattice) in spectral Euclidean geometry: although easily comprehended, tori provide a rich context for the usual (i.e. Euclidean and commutative) semiclassical analysis, see e.g. \cite{Bourgain+Burq+Zworski,Nalini+Fab}.
+The primary objective of this paper is to understand quantum limits for a large class of hypoelliptic operators in an accessible setting.
+This class encompasses intrinsic sub-Laplacians on compact nil-manifolds, without imposing any additional assumptions beyond the existence of a Carnot structure on the underlying group.
+The methods and results presented herein align with the symbolic approach of semi-classical analysis in sub-Riemannian and subelliptic settings and utilising the representation theory of nilpotent Lie groups, see \cite{bologna} and references therein.
+Following the group case studied in \cite{FFPisa,FFchina,FFJST}, the next natural context to test this approach is to explore the context of compact nil-manifolds \cite{Fermanian+Letrouit,withSoren}.
+These manifolds serve as the analogues of the torus $\bT^n$ (the quotient of $\bR^n$ by a lattice) in spectral Euclidean geometry.
+Already the (flat and commutative) tori provide a rich framework for the conventional (i.e., Euclidean and commutative) semi-classical or micro-local analysis.
+For instance, references such as \cite{Nalini+Fab,Jakobson} offer valuable insights into this topic.
+Moreover, reduced quantum ergodicity for the canonical Laplacian on the flat torus can be obtained with elementary means involving semi-classical analysis in this context, see \cite[Section 3.1]{Nalini+Clo+Faure} and Theorem \ref{thm_QETn} in this paper for a precise statement.
+The starting point and initial motivation behind this paper was to understand whether any form of quantum ergodicity could be obtained on nil-manifolds in the same way.
+It seems the non-commutativity makes the situation much more complicated (see Remark \ref{rem_originalmotivation}, Sections \ref{subsubsec_obsgrHtype} and \ref{subsec_comments}).